Quantum Information Theory

 - Mathematics of Quantum Information, a course by William Slofstra at University of Waterloo.

-- Mathematics of entanglement via nonlocal games by Vidick; gives an overview of the recent landmark result \(\mathsf{MIP}^* = \mathsf{RE}\).
+- Mathematics of entanglement via nonlocal games by Thomas Vidick; gives an overview of the recent landmark result \(\mathsf{MIP}^* = \mathsf{RE}\).

 - Games and Algebras by Sam Harris and Vern Paulsen.
 A great survey of the theory of nonlocal games and how they induce algebras.